Richard A. Chaifetz School of Business

 SAP University Alliance

 The Richard A. Chaifetz School of Business is a member of the SAP University Alliance, allowing us to provide students in specific courses with hands-on experience with Systems Applications Products (SAP) software.
 This enables students to put classroom theory into practice.
-Students who possess a working knowledge of enterprise resource planning (ERP) using SAP software have the opportunity to obtain an SAP certificate awarded by SAP America, Inc. Contact the Department of Operations and Information Technology Management in the business school for more information.
+Students with a working knowledge of enterprise resource planning (ERP) using SAP software can obtain an SAP certificate awarded by SAP America, Inc. Contact the Department of Operations and Information Technology Management in the business school for more information.

 Business Scholars – Three-Year Degree Program